GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 02/Blizzard (mod 4)/README.md

 3. Added menus, inline the setters and getters and other misc. changes.
 4. **Use C++ smart pointers, shared and unique, instead of raw pointers.** *<----- this example*
 5. Changed the shared pointers to unique, any WCHAR string arrays in the Game Engine class are now std::wstring.
+6. Removed the old WinAPI Hungarian Notation from variables.
+Even MS recommends not using it.

 ### Notes